 Timeline Compiled by Our Exxon Explosion Lawyers - Call (888) 493-1629 to Learn More!

 ExxonMobil has frequently allowed its workers and surrounding communities to suffer from multiple refinery explosions.
-Their safety record and reputation has taken a public beating in the last few years, as multiple separate events result in terrible injuries.
-This page was created to keep track of explosions and subsequent investigations, which can take several months to a year.
-This page was also created to help workers find an attorney who has experience investigating refinery explosions, who represents injured workers who are harmed due to negligence.
+Their safety record and reputation has taken a public beating in the last few years, as multiple plant accidents resulted in terrible injuries.
+This page was created to keep track of refinery accident investigations, which can take several months to a year.
+This page was also created to help workers find an attorney who has experience investigating refinery explosions and who represents injured workers who are harmed due to plant accidents.

 Read below to learn more about ExxonMobil's history of safety mismanagement.

 On November 22, 2016, an ExxonMobil refinery in Baton Rouge, LA suffered a massive explosion.
 It led to the injury of four workers—two of them required extensive care.
 The explosion was caused by a valve that fell apart as a worker was turning it, releasing isobutane.
 The released gas was ignited by a welding machine that was sitting 70 feet away.

 One worker was thrown off a scaffold by the explosion and dangled over the fire.
 Another worker suffered severe burns all over her body.